benjholla/RightToLeftOverrider/README.md

 |---------------|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:-----:|:------:|:------:|:------:|:------:|
 | **Reversed**  | `.exe` | `tab.` | `dmc.` | `moc.` | `knl.` | `fip.` | `rcs.` | `bv.` | `ebv.` | `sbv.` | `hsw.` | `raj.` |

+Since executables can be customized with an icon, changing the icon image to match the icon image of the displayed extension helps make the attack more believable.
+On Windows systems several default icons can be extracted from `C:\Windows\system32\imageres.dll`.
+The [icons](./icons) folder included in this repository includes several extracted default and common third party icons.

 ## References
 - [http://www.howtogeek.com/127154/how-hackers-can-disguise-malicious-programs-with-fake-file-extensions/](http://www.howtogeek.com/127154/how-hackers-can-disguise-malicious-programs-with-fake-file-extensions/)
 - [http://krebsonsecurity.com/2011/09/right-to-left-override-aids-email-attacks/](http://krebsonsecurity.com/2011/09/right-to-left-override-aids-email-attacks/)